brunoxpeixoto/get-pixels-ts/README.md

 get-pixels
 ==========
-Given a URL/path, grab all the pixels in an image and return the result as an [ndarray](https://github.com/mikolalysenko/ndarray).
-Written in 100% JavaScript, works both in browserify and in node.js and has no external native dependencies.
+Given a path, grab all the pixels in an image and return the result as an [ndarray](https://github.com/mikolalysenko/ndarray).

 Currently the following file formats are supported: